VedantMadane/vedantmadane.github.io/_posts/2024-02-25-books-read-this-year.md

 9. A Review of the History and Works of the Hindu Mahāsabhā and the Hindu Sangathan Movement
     Read until page 421 of the document or page 308 of the book
 10. How Prime Ministers Decide
+11. The Two Trillion Dollar Meltdown: Easy Money, High Rollers, and the Great Credit Crash
+    Read upto The Great Unwinding
+12.